bd-j/prospector/README.md

 output = fit_model(observations, model, sps, **config)
 ```

 Another change is that spectral response functions (i.e. calibration vectors) are now handled by specialized sub-classes of these `Observation` classes.
-See `spectra`_ for details.
+See the [spectroscopy docs](docs/spectra.rst) for details.

-.. _spectra: docs/spectra.rst

 Finally, the output chain or samples is now stored as a structured array, where
 each row corresponds to a sample, and each column is a parameter (possibly